corsairmarks/combined_silfae_revisited/mod/README.md

 * 7.0.1 Bugfixes
     * Address incorrect buildings/districts for Catalytic/Angler empires in the Eye of Terror
     * Remove obsolete grant of the technology for Aquaponics Farms
+* 8.0.0 Update for Stellaris version 3.8 "Gemini"
+    * Eldar are now part of the Humanoid species class (thanks to changes by Paradox, this is no longer mod-unfriendly)
+    * Update prescripted empire to use the new prescripted ruler class and trait system
+    * Update shared triggers
+    * Integrate underlying game changes

 ## Source Code